b3agz/Soul-Collector/readme.md

 * **Manual Maths Functions:** Core mathematical functions, such as the LERP for player movement, were implemented manually to demonstrate understanding.
 * **Sorting Algorithm:** We are required to implement a sorting algorithm (that we must code by hand) in our project.
 In this case, I implemented bubble sort and insertion sort methods.
 * **No AI Assistance:** All code and logic were written entirely by the developer without the use of generative AI tools.

+## License

+As this repo needs to be public per the course module requirements, I have put it under the MIT license.
+You can find the [full details here](readme.md), but the gist of it is you can use this code if you want, for any reason you want, you don't need to credit me, but you do so at your own risk and I am not liable for any issues you encounter.